 No matter how you slice the pumpkin, Halloween still does have pagan origins.
 Back in the day, it was known as All Hallows' Eve, a time when the dead were remembered.
 Historians believe that the association with ghosts, food, and fortunetelling on Halloween came from pagan Celtic customs that began over 2,000 years ago.
 Throughout history, other religions and regions started adding their own Halloween customs.
 In America, Halloween is super commercialized and there's a huge emphasis on scary, wicked, and evil themes.

 But just because something has a pagan origin, that doesn't necessarily mean we can't have anything to do with it.
 Did you know that the days of the week were named after pagan gods?
-American dollar bills have an eye over a pyramid printed on the back.
 Even wedding rings were originally a pagan custom.
-But you're unlikely to see anybody getting mad about using a name that means "Thor's day" on the day after Wednesday, or not spending American dollars because of its imagery, or refusing to wear wedding rings because they were once pagan symbols.
+But you're unlikely to see anybody getting mad about using a name that means "Thor's day" on the day after Wednesday or refusing to wear wedding rings because they were once pagan symbols.

 Obviously, Christians should avoid pagan practices that directly involve witchcraft, occult, or the worship of other deities (Exodus 22:18; Leviticus 19:31; 20:6, 27; Acts 8:9-24; Acts 13:6-11; Acts 19:19).
 But many common practices that began with pagans (like wedding rings) have now been so far removed from their original meaning that worrying about them has become a moot point.
 While some pagans will still celebrate Halloween as an occult holiday, that doesn't mean everybody has to.